kobiyoyo/RailsJWTToken/README.md

 ````
 This generates a controller called user_token_controller.
 It inherits from Knock::AuthTokenController which comes with a create action that will create a JWT when logged in.

-Note:user_token_controller.rb is meant for signin and its different from user_controller.rb.
+Note:user_token_controller.rb is meant for sign in and its different from user_controller.rb.

 ````ruby
 # app/controllers/user_token_controller.rb
 class UserTokenController < Knock::AuthTokenController
 end

 ````
 The generator also inserts a  route in the routes.rb file as an API endpoint for sign in.

 ````ruby
 # app/config/routes.rb